 Tax systems rely heavily on complete and accurate reporting of information by taxpayers in tax declarations.
 This is especially the case in relation to business taxpayers.
-Unlike the situation with non-business individuals-where withholding at source and systematic use of third-party information reporting obligations ensure high levels of compliance with reporting of employment and investment income-income from business activities is less likely to be subject to these instruments.
+Unlike the situation with nonbusiness individuals-where withholding at source and systematic use of third-party information reporting obligations ensure high with reporting of employment and investment income-income from business activities is less likely to be subject to these instruments.
 Tax administrations therefore need to regularly monitor tax revenue losses from inaccurate reporting, especially by business taxpayers, and take a range of actions to ensure compliance.
-These actions fall into two broad groups: (i) verification activities (e.g., tax audits, investigations, and income matching against third party information sources); and (ii) proactive initiatives (e.g., taxpayer assistance and education as covered in POA 3, and cooperative compliance approaches).
+These actions fall into two broad groups: (i) verification activities (e.g., tax audits (see Box 7 on the description of types of audits), investigations, and income-matching against third party information sources); and (ii) proactive initiatives (e.g., taxpayer assistance and education as covered in POA 3, and cooperative compliance approaches).